lsc31/boulder_county_crash/README.md

   **7. Which are the most violations causing the accidents ?**

-We have selected top 20 violations causing the accidents and are plotted on the graph against the no. of accidents.
+We have selected top 20 violations causing the accidents and are plotted on the graph against the number of accidents.
 The result can be observed in the file Results/vio_code.png.

   **8. Where and at what time is it unsafe for pedestrians?**